Historic 1911 luxury car returns to St. Helena

-A century later — and still looking as dandy as ever — the luxurious seven-passenger touring car once again rolled through downtown St. Helena on Monday, catching admiring eyes and telling a story of local history in the early days of “horseless carriages.”
+A century later — and still looking as dandy as ever — the luxurious seven-passenger touring car once again rolled through downtown St. Helena earlier this week, catching admiring eyes and telling a story of local history in the early days of “horseless carriages.”

 The car once belonged to Philo Grant, whose St. Helena-based Grant’s Auto Stage Line once boasted a fleet of 27 vehicles, including school buses and an ambulance.